shay-coder/Shanzay-s_portfolio/README.md

     - CBI
     - Sharjah Islamic Bank

-- **Account Management**:
+  **Account Management**:
   - Tracked the number of accounts opened in each bank.

-- **Focus on NCRI Employees**:
+  **Focus on NCRI Employees**:
   - Assessed NCRI employees' performance.
   - Measured how many accounts each collector contacted.
   - Evaluated the extent to which collectors reached their targets over specific dates.

-This dashboard provides a comprehensive analysis of employee performance and collector efficiency, with a focus on targets achieved and bank-related activities.
+The report provides a comprehensive analysis of employee performance and collector efficiency, with a focus on targets achieved and bank-related activities.